alperkan1/Dublin-Airport-Plane-Spotters/README.md

 [GitHUb page link](https://github.com/alperkan1/MS1-Dublin-Airport-Plane-Spotters)

-- On git hub got to the settings.
+- On git hub go to the settings.
-- Then chose the Pages option on the left hand headings.
+- Then choose the Pages option on the left hand headings.
-- Chose the branch as master.
+- Choose the branch as master.
 - Then deploy it.
 It will take a moment and then a link will be created with the massage "your site is published at https://(your github page).github.io/MS1-Dublin-Airport-Plane-Spotters/index.html".
 - Then the link is live.